cakephp/docs/en/core-libraries/helpers/js.rst

     .. note::

         Droppables in Mootools function differently from other libraries.
         Droppables are implemented as an extension of Drag.
-So in addtion to making a get() selection for the droppable element.
+So in addition to making a get() selection for the droppable element.
 You must also provide a selector rule to the draggable element.
 Furthermore, Mootools droppables inherit all options from Drag.